labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 few westerners in the room.

 The introduction by Freda, one of the many girls hanging at the space tonight, is all about the spirit of the space.
-"At Xin Che Jan you can make your dreams come true.
+"At Xin Che Jian you can make your dreams come true.
 But, nobody else than you will make this happen, because here, although people help each other and learn from each other, no one will pursue your goals, no matter how good they are".
 I immediatly feel sympathy for these people, since i am very well known with this concept from Hackeriet.
 Freda used to be an artist and got gradually got more and more interested in technology, fascinated by the empowerment she felt by hanging around with makers and hackers, and the fullfillment feeling of completing a challenging project.
-She names at least one project, about a special pair of headphones ideated at Xin Che Jan, that became an actual mass produced good in China and abroad.
+She names at least one project, about a special pair of headphones ideated at Xin Che Jian, that became an actual mass produced good in China and abroad.

 After the talks we are shown some of the projects.